COVID-19 and residential conveyancing transactions

-In July 2021, the government updated its guidance for the public and the industry in relation to home buying and selling.
+In November 2021, the government updated its guidance on home buying and selling during the coronavirus (COVID-19) outbreak.

-Where moves go ahead, all those involved should take care to follow government guidance in respect of public health:
+Where moves go ahead, all those involved should take care to follow government's public health guidance:

-- properties not being occupied with cases (or suspected cases of) coronavirus (COVID-19)
+- properties not being occupied with cases (or suspected cases of) COVID-19

 - occupants not being in a state of isolation

-See Public Health England’s guidance for households with possible coronavirus (COVID-19) infection.
+See the UK Health Security Agency’s (UKHSA) guidance for households with possible or confirmed COVID-19 infection.

-This note focuses on transactions where contracts have already been exchanged that need to be delayed due a positive coronavirus test result or requirement to isolate.
+This guide focuses on transactions where contracts that have been exchanged need to be delayed due to a positive COVID-19 test result or requirement to isolate.

 The key issue at every stage is to point out as many of the likely risks as you can.

-You’ll want to assess the clients’ appetite for risk, set out the options and likely consequences for each option and establish whether your client wants to proceed and, if they do, how they want to do this.
+- establish whether your client wants to proceed and, if they do, how they want to do this

 It’s important to: